Safely Planning for Visitors & Events

 Tour groups will walk through buildings but all informational talks and other stops along the way will take place outside.

 Each group will be accompanied by a student guide and a staff member.
-All participants must follow UAlbany’s health and safety requirements.
+All participants must follow UAlbany’s health and safety requirements, as well as any additional guidelines set by Undergraduate Admissions.

 Anyone who comes to the Uptown Campus without an appointment can only access campus grounds along University Drive, which includes the Purple Path.
 They are not allowed to enter any area of the Academic Podium or residential quadrangle, nor will they be allowed to enter any buildings.